Quantum-limited discrimination of laser light and thermal light: Introduction

 In this work we examine the simplest such problem of discrimination between a {\em coherent state}, a pure quantum state corresponding to ideal laser light, and a {\em thermal state}, a mixed quantum state, of a given optical mode.
 Discrimination between coherent laser light and thermal noise light in a photon-starved regime represents a practical and important task-specific sensing challenge.
-Distinguishing laser light from noise light is critical for the operation and performance of laser warning receivers charged with alerting a user when laser light is present, while minimizing the false-alarm rate for the system to be triggered by noise.
-Additionally, detecting and classifying signals from deep-space in the search for extra-terrestrial life will be enhanced by characterizing weak optical signals at the quantum limit.
+Distinguishing laser light from noise light is critical for the operation and performance of sensors such as laser warning receivers.
+A laser warning receiver must distinguish a laser probe from innocuous environmental optical intensity fluctuations arising from incoherent sources, such as glint from the sun.